 AND & OR (called "Boolean operators") are commands that tell the database how to look up your terms.

 If you want to find information about doctors' communication, try searching for adolescents AND anxiety.
-This tells the database that you only want articles that mention both doctors and communication.
+This tells the database that you only want articles that mention both adolescents and anxiety.

 OR gives the database alternative words/phrases to try.
 For example, searching for adolescents OR teens will find articles with either one of those terms.